-If used as a proper noun, capitalize the term: "I am mining on Mainnet."
+If used as a proper noun, capitalize the term: “I am providing on Mainnet.”

 The term message is used to refer to data stored as part of a block.
 A block can contain several messages.

-The Filecoin project uses the term miner to refer to participants in the network who provide a service of value to a client.
-At present, the Filecoin specification recognizes two miner types: storage miners and retrieval miners.
+The Filecoin project uses the term provider to refer to participants in the network who provide a service of value to a client.
+Other blockchains, like Ethereum and Bitcoin, use the term miner.
+At present, the Filecoin specification recognizes two provider types: storage providers and retrieval providers.

-Storage capacity that a miner has promised to reserve for the Filecoin network via Proof-of-Replication is termed pledged storage.
+Storage capacity that a provider has promised to reserve for the Filecoin network via Proof-of-Replication is termed pledged storage.

 As a term, Proof-of-Storage refers to the design elements of the Filecoin protocol that allow one to guarantee (to some very high tolerance) that participants that claim to be contributing a given amount of storage are indeed fulfilling that pledge.
 In fact, Filecoin’s Proof-of-Storage construction provides for a much stronger claim, allowing one to efficiently verify that a participant is storing a particular piece of data, without requiring that one have a copy of the file itself.